RAG Debugging

 Step 4: If reasoning is the issue

-If precision and recall are high, but hallucination is also high, you clearly have reasoning errors.
+If precision and recall are high, but hallucination is also high, you likely have reasoning errors.
 Sometimes retrieval can be high, but precision can be low, leading to reasoning errors.
 The next best move is iterating on the prompts or using a smarter model.

 Step 5: Make the necessary changes